cncf/tag-security/community/assessments/projects/microcks/self-assessment.md

    All our container images are scanned for vulnerabilities with both [Clair](https://www.redhat.com/en/topics/containers/what-is-clair) on  [Quay.io](https://quay.io/) and [Docker Scout](https://docs.docker.com/scout/) on  [Docker Hub](https://hub.docker.com/).
 Scanning reports are available for each image on every repository.
    Regular updates and patches to container images are crucial for protecting against known vulnerabilities.

 The container images base layers as well as the Microcks application dependencies are regularly updated as per the SECURITY-INSIGHTS.yml and DEPENDENCY_POLICY.md file you may find in each GitHub source repository.
-See full details in our documentation: https://microcks.io/documentation/references/container-images/
+See full details in our documentation: [Container Images](https://microcks.io/documentation/references/container-images/)

 These security-relevant components are crucial for the overall security of Microcks and can be adjusted based on deployment needs to improve security posture.